secretgraph/secretgraph/README.md

 # Why two languages?

-- js is not mature enough for web services.
-Dependency hell.
+- js is not mature enough for web servers.
+Dependency hell with security holes.

 # TODO

+transfer values
 maybe: encrypt some info tags